-To pop up, or not to pop up, that is the question; and it’s a question that many internet marketers often have to ask themselves when planning and running their marketing campaigns.
-On the one hand pop up windows can be extremely annoying and may irritate site visitors to such an extent they may vacate the site, but on the other hand pop up advertising can work very well so it’s somewhat of a double edged sword.
+To pop up, or not to pop up, is the question debated between professional website developers in Cork and Ireland, and it’s a question that many internet marketers often have to ask themselves when planning and running their marketing campaigns.
+On the one hand, pop-up windows can be extremely annoying and may irritate site visitors to such an extent they may vacate the site, but on the other hand, pop-up advertising can work very well so it’s somewhat of a double-edged sword.

-With so much hatred being directed towards them it is rather surprising that pop up windows can be so useful for converting traffic to sales (in the case of advertising) or to opt-ins (when a squeeze page or sign-up form is presented via pop up window).
-Surpsing or not they often deliver the goods and some studies suggest pop up windows may generate up to 13% more clicks/opt-ins than standard on page advertising techniques.
+With so much hatred being directed towards them, it is rather surprising that pop-up windows can be so useful for converting traffic to sales (in the case of advertising) or to opt-ins (when a squeeze page or sign-up form is presented via a pop-up window).
+Surprising or not they often deliver the goods and some studies suggest pop-up windows may generate up to 13% more clicks/opt-ins than standard on-page advertising techniques.

-Although pop up windows are unlikely to ever been seen as the greatest thing since sliced bread by site visitors, many internet marketers use them to good effect, successfully building their lists via pop-up squeeze pages and opt-in forms, and/or generating revenue from sales generated via pop up advertisements.
+Although pop-up windows are unlikely to ever be seen as the greatest thing since sliced bread by site visitors, many internet marketers use them to good effect, successfully building their lists via pop-up squeeze pages and opt-in forms, and/or generating revenue from sales generated via pop-up advertisements.